-Banner Life is our pick for the best overall life insurance for customers in Colorado.
-Banner Life ranks high in financial strength.
+Legal & General America, which also does business as Banner Life and William Penn, is our pick for the best overall life insurance for customers in Colorado.
+Legal & General America ranks high in financial strength.
 The company also offers exceptional rates for applicants across various age brackets and health conditions, as well as a no-medical-exam option for healthy applicants.

 Cheapest life insurance

-If affordability is your number-one concern, Banner Life offers competitive pricing for applicants across multiple health risk categories.
+If affordability is your number-one concern, Legal & General America offers competitive pricing for applicants across multiple health risk categories.
 Smokers and applicants with pre-existing health conditions will also find great rates with this insurer.